Just Stop: A brutalist manifesto for managing software development

 This is the reason why I use TDD for any code that has more than one or two execution paths.
 It may take a bit of extra effort, but I know that I will get that investment back allready later that same day.
 So it is a no-brainer.

-Beyond what makes a good team in general, what makes a good team for software development, specifically?
+Beyond what makes a good team in general, what makes a great team in software development?

 Did you deploy to production yesterday?

 This simple question, asked every morning, cuts to the heart of the matter like no other.
-It is scientifically proven that teams that release code to production at least once per day are statistically better in most ways that actually matter: better business, happier customers, happier developers.
+Data shows that teams who release code to production at least once per day are statistically better in most ways that actually matter: better business, happier customers, happier developers.

 Becoming a true leader in 16 weeks